shingyeung/contrib/README.md

-# Self-hosting a Solid POD on a Raspberry Pi 3 using node-solid-server (NSS)
+# Self-hosting a Solid POD on a Raspberry Pi 3 using node-solid-server (NSS 5.1.5)

 The steps below have been tested to work on the listed hardware and software combination.